Issue of Branched Hamiltonian, Inflation and indispensability of scalar field in generalized Teleparallel theories: The issue of Branched Hamiltonian:

-The pathology of such `Branched Hamiltonian' appears in different fields of physics and attempts to resolve the issue remains unsuccessful over decades.
-In the context of a toy model of Lanczos-Lovelock gravity in particular, it had been shown that different Hamiltonian emerges from different attempts made to circumvent the problem \cite{15}.
-Nonetheless, in the absence of a viable unique theory, it had been shown that the pathology may be bypassed by adding a $\ddot q^2$ term in the Pais-Uhlenbeck oscillator action \cite{16} and $R^2$ term in the Lanczos-Lovelock action, without any problem \cite{15,16,17}.
-The same technique was adopted in $f(T)$ theory of gravity \cite{IJJ}.
-It is to be mentioned that the issue of branching significantly depends on the choice of the signature of the parameters $\alpha_1$ and $\beta_1$ and both are taken positive earlier arbitrarily \cite{IJJ}.
-While, the signature is fixed from the very beginning in the Pais-Uhlenbeck and the Lanczos-Lovelock actions, here for $f(X)$ gravity, one needs to check the energy condition, which was not considered previously \cite{IJJ} based on earlier works \cite{MNSA}.
-This issue was recently sketched in a conference parer \cite{conf}.
-In the following, we consider it extensively in the context of energy condition to fix the signatures of $\alpha_1$ and $\beta_1$.
+The pathology of Branched Hamiltonian appears in different fields of physics and attempts to resolve the issue remains unsuccessful over decades.
+In the context of a toy model of Lanczos-Lovelock gravity in particular, it had been shown that different Hamiltonians emerge from different attempts made to circumvent the problem \cite{15}.
+Nonetheless, in the absence of a feasible `unique theory', it had been demonstrated that the pathology may be bypassed by adding a $\ddot q^2$ term in the Pais-Uhlenbeck oscillator action \cite{16} and $R^2$ term in the Lanczos-Lovelock action \cite{15,16}.
+The same technique was adopted in $f(\mathrm{T})$ theory of gravity earlier \cite{IJJ}.
+The issue of branching is true for any GMTG and GSTG, once the form of $f(X) = \alpha_1 X + \beta_1 X^2$ is chosen, while additional terms do not affect the issue.
+However, it is worth mentioning that the issue of branching significantly depends on the choice of the signature of the parameters $\alpha_1$ and $\beta_1$, which are taken positive arbitrarily \cite{IJJ}.
+While, the signature is fixed once and forever from the very beginning in the Pais-Uhlenbeck and the Lanczos-Lovelock actions, it is not so in the present case.
+One should rather fix the issue in view of the the energy condition based on earlier works \cite{MNSA}, which was not considered previously \cite{IJJ}.
+In the following, we consider the energy condition extensively to fix the signatures of $\alpha_1$ and $\beta_1$.